 The bigger is your backpack, the more you will pack with yourself.
 Take smaller backpack and you will pack less, voila!
-I’m happy we understood it even before embmarking on our long-term trip to Asia.
-To be precise, we learned it when walking for two weeks across northern Spain.
+I’m happy we understood it even before embarking on our long-term trip to Asia.
+To be precise, we learned it while walking for two weeks across Northern Spain.

 Though, we didn’t have too much things with us then, but still there was one part we never used.
 And again, most of them were clothes.
 Lesson learned.
 No more “just in case” stuff.
 We better will miss that one thing some day in the future, but we will not carry not needed stuff around with us for months.

 But about clothes… Don’t forget, that you can always wash them!
 Your favorite t-shirt is dirty?
 Wash it in the evening and wear it on the next day.